mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-The [ModelID](#T-ParquetClassLibrary-ModelID 'ParquetClassLibrary.ModelID') of the [MapRegion](#T-ParquetClassLibrary-Maps-MapRegion 'ParquetClassLibrary.Maps.MapRegion') below this one.
+The [ModelID](#T-ParquetClassLibrary-ModelID 'ParquetClassLibrary.ModelID') of the [MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel') below this one.

 <a name='P-ParquetClassLibrary-Maps-MapRegionSketch-ParquetClassLibrary#Maps#IMapRegionEdit#RegionToTheEast'></a>
 ### ParquetClassLibrary#Maps#IMapRegionEdit#RegionToTheEast `property`